bmad4ever/comfyui_bmad_nodes/README.md

 Miscellaneous assortment of custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).

-The nature of the nodes is varied, and there it is not a comprehensive solution for any particular application.
+The nature of the nodes is varied, and they do not provide a comprehensive solution for any particular kind of application.
 The nodes can be roughly categorized in the following way:

 - api: to help setup api requests (barebones).
-- computer vision: mainly for masking purposes via grabcut or contours.
+- computer vision: mainly for masking and collage purposes.
 - general utility: simplify the workflow setup or implement some missing basic functionality.

 ______________________